ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

   (around 97 queries in the runs we performed).

-All query YAML files and every result file from the experiments are archived in the internal AD chair Git repository `qlever-cloud-benchmark`.

 ### Systems and hardware

 I ran four RDF database systems on DBLP and two on Wikidata-truthy: